 A rule: Allow for early departures.

-You’re eleven in front of a TV.
 A dead fish crawls through your brain.
 Mr. Roarke from Fantasy Island shills luxury Cordobas, Corinthian leather.
 What did the Corinthians, recipients of countless epistles from Paul, have to do with Chrysler?

 Good.
 Stay here: things you can churn on, resolve or pretend to.
 When it feels like falling, think harder.